frozzi18/memories-social-app/README.md

-# A social media app for creating memories using MERN and Docker.
+# A social media app for creating memories using MERN.

 It is a social media app to save your memories by creating post and upluoad the image related to the memories.
 In addition, other people can also like your memories.
 Thank you :).